-If you are looking online for interest rates you should notice for each mortgage interest rate quoted there is also an Annual Percentage Rate (A.P.R.)
-Lenders are required by law to advertise not only the offered interest rate, but the A.P.R. as well.
+If you are looking online for interest rates, you should notice for each mortgage interest rate quoted, there is also an Annual Percentage Rate (A.P.R.)
+Lenders are required by law to advertise not only the offered interest rate but the A.P.R. as well.

 Remember that rates and fees go hand in hand.
 What appears to be a lower rate may only be lower because it carries higher fees and vice versa.
 We work with borrowers every day who tell us that somebody else offered them a comparable rate, only to find out that thousands of dollars in fees were also being charged.
-We end up either eliminating those fees, or keeping the fees (if the borrower elects that option) and significantly reducing the rate.
+We end up either eliminating those fees or keeping the fees (if the borrower elects that option) and significantly reducing the rate.

-We can help you sort out all of these differences to make sure that the rate you think you are getting is really what it appears to be.
+Marimark Mortgage can help you sort out all of these differences to ensure that the rate you think you are getting is really what it appears to be.
 If you are looking for a financial advisor to help achieve your goals, Marimark Mortgage is here to help.